Health & Wellness (Display All)

 50 Wellspring Way Pelham, ONL0S 1E6

 Wellspring Niagara Cancer Support devotes itself exclusively to the unique non-medical needs cancer presents.
-At Wellspring Niagara, we provide a caring community in-person and online, so anyone living with cancer, their caregiver, and family members can access vital information, meaningful support, and effective coping strategies.
+Provide a caring community in-person and online, so anyone living with cancer, their caregiver, and family members can access vital information, meaningful support, and effective coping strategies.

 Offers a wide variety of free wigs, hats, and other items designed to help women and men who are living with the effects of cancer treatment.
 Will accept wig donations.